Alignak-monitoring/alignak/doc/source/10_troubleshooting/troubleshooting-alignak.rst

 Frequently asked questions
 ---------------------------

-  * :ref:`How to set my daemons in debug mode to review the logs? <troubleshooting/troubleshooting-shinken#FAQ-1>`
+  * :ref:`How to set my daemons in debug mode to review the logs? <troubleshooting/troubleshooting-alignak#FAQ-1>`
-  * :ref:`I am getting an OSError read-only filesystem <troubleshooting/troubleshooting-shinken#FAQ-4>`
+  * :ref:`I am getting an OSError read-only filesystem <troubleshooting/troubleshooting-alignak#FAQ-4>`
-  * :ref:`I am getting an OSError [Errno 24] Too many open files <troubleshooting/troubleshooting-shinken#FAQ-5>`
+  * :ref:`I am getting an OSError [Errno 24] Too many open files <troubleshooting/troubleshooting-alignak#FAQ-5>`
-  * :ref:`Notification emails have generic-host instead of host_name <troubleshooting/troubleshooting-shinken#FAQ-6>`
+  * :ref:`Notification emails have generic-host instead of host_name <troubleshooting/troubleshooting-alignak#FAQ-6>`

-General Shinken troubleshooting steps to resolve common issue
+General Alignak troubleshooting steps to resolve common issue
 ---------------------------------------------------------------

-  * Have you mixed installation methods! :ref:`Cleanup and install using a single method <gettingstarted/installations/shinken-installation>`.
+  * Have you mixed installation methods! :ref:`Cleanup and install using a single method <gettingstarted/installations/alignak-installation>`.
-  * Have you installed the :ref:`check scripts and addon software <gettingstarted/installations/shinken-installation>`
+  * Have you installed the :ref:`check scripts and addon software <gettingstarted/installations/alignak-installation>`
-  * Is Shinken even running?
+  * Is Alignak even running?
-  * Have you checked the :ref:`Shinken pre-requisites <gettingstarted/installations/shinken-installation#requirements>`?
+  * Have you checked the :ref:`Alignak pre-requisites <gettingstarted/installations/alignak-installation#requirements>`?
   * Have you :ref:`configured the WebUI module <integration/webui>` in your brokers/broker-master.cfg file
-  * Have you :ref:`completed the Shinken basic configuration <configuration/index>` and :ref:`Shinken WebUI configuration <integration/webui>`
+  * Have you :ref:`completed the Alignak basic configuration <configuration/index>` and :ref:`Alignak WebUI configuration <integration/webui>`
-  * Have you reviewed your Shinken centralized (:ref:`Simple-log broker module <the_broker_modules>`) logs for errors
+  * Have you reviewed your Alignak centralized (:ref:`Simple-log broker module <the_broker_modules>`) logs for errors
-  * Have you reviewed your :ref:`Shinken daemon specific logs <troubleshooting/troubleshooting-shinken#FAQ-1>` for errors or tracebacks (what the system was doing just before a crash)
+  * Have you reviewed your :ref:`Alignak daemon specific logs <troubleshooting/troubleshooting-alignak#FAQ-1>` for errors or tracebacks (what the system was doing just before a crash)
   * Have you reviewed your :ref:`configuration syntax <configuration/config>` (keywords and values)
   * Is what you are trying to use installed?
 Are its dependencies installed!
 Does it even work.
-  * Is what you are trying to use :ref:`a supported version <gettingstarted/installations/shinken-installation#requirements>`?
+  * Is what you are trying to use :ref:`a supported version <gettingstarted/installations/alignak-installation#requirements>`?
-  * Are you using the same Python Pyro module version on all your hosts running a Shinken daemon (You have to!)
+  * Are you using the same Python Pyro module version on all your hosts running a Alignak daemon (You have to!)
-  * Are you using the same Python version on all your hosts running a Shinken daemon (You have to!)
+  * Are you using the same Python version on all your hosts running a Alignak daemon (You have to!)
-  * Have you installed Shinken with the SAME prefix (ex: /usr/local) on all your hosts running a Shinken daemon (You have to!)
+  * Have you installed Alignak with the SAME prefix (ex: /usr/local) on all your hosts running a Alignak daemon (You have to!)
   * Have you enabled debugging logs on your daemon(s)
   * How to identify the source of a Pyro MemoryError
-  * Problem with Livestatus, did it start, is it listening on the expected TCP port, have you enabled and configured the module in /etc/shinken/modules/livestatus.cfg.
+  * Problem with Livestatus, did it start, is it listening on the expected TCP port, have you enabled and configured the module in /etc/alignak/modules/livestatus.cfg.
-  * Have you installed the check scripts as the shinken user and not as root
+  * Have you installed the check scripts as the alignak user and not as root
-  * Have you executed/tested your command as the shinken user
+  * Have you executed/tested your command as the alignak user
   * Have you manually generated check results
   * Can you connect to your remote agent NRPE, NSClient++, etc.
   * Have you defined a module on the wrong daemon (ex.
 NSCA receiver module on a Broker)